 “When considering behavior needs, first ask: is there a problem?
 If so, where is the problem?
 Who has the problem?” - Paula Kluth, PhD.

 The Milestones Challenging Behaviors Tool Kit provides insights to understand and address problem behaviors.
 Contact the Milestones Helpdesk for information or book an individual or family consultation to help you make a customized action plan based on your unique needs.

 If behaviors continue and are more severe, consider consulting with your school team as well as a specialist who can help you further assess the reasons for the behavior and develop a behavior plan.
 Specialists include a Board-Certified Behavior Analyst (BCBA), Speech and Language Pathologist, Developmental Pediatrician or Psychologist.
 BCBAs specialize in Applied Behavior Analysis (ABA) which is the science of human behavior.
 Utilizing specific approaches, they will assess and analyze a behavior and then develop a treatment plan.
-For more information on ABA or to find a local BCBA, visit the BACB website or contact the Milestones Helpdesk.
+For more information on ABA or to find a local BCBA, visit the BACB website or contact the Milestones free autism Helpdesk.